Which airport does my child fly to?

 What should I pack?

 All camps have published packing lists.
 Here is an article on packing for camp, but please obtain the official list from your child’s camp.
-The great thing about camp is that it’s all about fun, not being dressed up!
-The list your camp provides will help guide you in the packing process, but generally the clothes that your child wears at home for sports and fun activities will be the right fit for what they need at camp.
+Kids at camp are focused on having fun and not on “dressing up”!
+The list your camp provides will help guide you in the packing process, but generally the clothes that your child wears when being active will be the right fit for what they need at camp.